 The right to a speedy trial is considered to be fundamental to anyone accused of a crime, and it exists to prevent accused persons from being incarcerated for a crime they may not even be guilty of.
-Most states also have statutes that provide their citizens the same right to a speedy trial, although how it is enforced may vary by jurisdiction.

 At Brett Willis Law, we have defended thousands of citizens who were accused of committing a crime (see our Client Stories page to see check out our past results).
 If you are facing criminal charges, having competent legal representation on your side is essential.
 Call (770) 249-4405 to schedule a free consultation.

 What Factors Do Hall County Courts Consider a Motion to Dismiss based on a Constitutional Speedy Trial Violation?

 While the Constitution is clear that the accused has a right to a “speedy” trial, it does not clarify what speedy means.
 There are some criteria most courts will consider when deciding whether or not the accused's right to a speedy trial has been violated.
 These include:

 - Whether or not the delay compromised the accused's defense

 - Whether or not the accused has asserted their right to a speedy trial